-To avoid confusion, these exclusions will be listed in your policy contract.
+To avoid any confusion or surprises, exclusions and limitations will be listed in your policy contract.
 The purpose of coverage exclusions is to mitigate the insurance carrier's risk of paying a claim resulting from high-risk conditions or activities.

 Some common examples of exclusions that apply to all applicants include:

 Depending on your medical underwriting and lifestyle choices, you may also receive individual exclusions.
 For example, if you have had a herniated disc, your policy may exclude claims resulting from spinal injuries.
 Many policies also limit benefits if a mental illness or nervous disorder limits your ability to work.

 Since they are sometimes confused, it's important to highlight the difference between long-term disability and long-term care insurance.
 A long-term care policy will cover the costs of nursing homes, assisted living facilities, or in-home care if you become unable to care for yourself.
 However, it will not replace lost income like a long-term disability policy.